U.S. patent board is unconstitutional, but problem can be fixed: appeals court

-(Reuters) - A federal appeals court on Thursday declared unconstitutional the structure of the federal tribunal that reviews the validity of patents, but said the problem could be fixed by severing a law restricting the removal of administrative patent judges.
+(Reuters) - A federal appeals court on Thursday declared unconstitutional the structure of the federal tribunal that reviews the validity of patents, but said the problem could be fixed by severing a law restricting the removal of its judges.

+The decision by the U.S. Federal Circuit Court of Appeals in Washington, D.C., which reviews patent litigation, likely reduces the threat that scores of decisions by the Patent Trial and Appeal Board could be set aside.

 Thursday’s decision came in an appeal by medical device company Arthrex Inc of a decision by the three-judge patent board panel that some claims related to its patent for a knotless suture securing assembly were unpatentable.